 Do I get a student card?

-All OUA students will receive a student card, which carries your name and OUA ID number.
-You should receive your student card in the first week of the study term you have enrolled in.
+All OUA students will receive a welcome pack which includes a personalised fridge magnet bearing your name and OUA ID number.
+You should receive your welcome pack soon after your study term commences.

-Keep in mind that, because we are an off-campus study provider, you may not be eligible for certain student concessions such as public transport.
+Keep in mind that we are an online study provider, so you may not be eligible for certain student concessions such as public transport.
 Please consult the concession provider to check your eligibility.

 Does Open Universities Australia offer short courses?